Skip to content

 Leaders from the CARE Network, Public Safety, Title IX Office, University Health Service, and University Counseling Center will share how they support students’ physical and emotional wellbeing on campus.

-Date and time: Tuesday, April 9 at 4 p.m.
+Date and time: Tuesday, April 1 at 4 p.m.
 ET

 Undergraduate Research Student Panel

 Curious about what it’s like to do research as a student on campus?
 Join a panel of current students with a variety of research experiences to talk about what research on and off campus has been like.
+We will cover topics such as how to get involved with research on campus, what that can mean for your career, where in the world your research can take you, and how to secure/use funding like RIG & Discover Grants.

-Date and time: Wednesday, April 17 at 4 p.m.
+Date and time: Wednesday, April 16 at 4 p.m.
 ET

 City of Rochester Virtual Tour

-Date and time: Tuesday, April 16 at 6 p.m.
+Date and time: Monday, April 14 at 6 p.m.
 ET

 Alumni Panel